 Easton home prices are not only among the most expensive in Washington, but Easton real estate also consistently ranks among the most expensive in America.

-Because of many things, Easton is a great place for families with children to consider.
-First of all, many other families with children live here, making Easton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Easton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Easton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Easton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Easton, however, is that residents on average have to contend with a long commute, spending on average 48.05 minutes every day commuting to work.

-The education level of Easton citizens is substantially higher than the typical US community, as 32.64% of adults in Easton have at least a bachelor's degree.
+The overall education level of Easton citizens is substantially higher than the typical US community, as 32.64% of adults in Easton have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Easton in 2022 was $35,994, which is middle income relative to Washington and the nation.
 This equates to an annual income of $143,976 for a family of four.